 Golf Magazine, at their site Golf.com provides their recommendation of the top Phoenix / Scottsdale courses.
 CLICK HERE.

 Ready to book a Tee time and what to look for a great deal?
-To check out Tee times and cost for various golf courses and find the best “deal” CLICK HERE.
+Also, check out Tee times and cost for various golf courses and find the best “deal” CLICK HERE.

 The University of Phoenix – The University of Phoenix provides online and campus studies.
-This university is geared to adult learning making it easy for working adults to complete undergraduate and graduate degrees.
-With multiple locations around the valley, there is easy access for those wanting to complete a higher degree without attending a traditional college.
+This university focuses on adult learning making it easy for working adults to complete undergraduate and graduate degrees.
+Additionally, with multiple locations around the valley.
+There is easy access for those wanting to complete a higher degree without attending a traditional college.

-Grand Canyon University – This private Christian University offers on-campus living for students as well as strong online presences helpful to working adults.
-With over 9 distinct colleges and 200 academic programs, it is easy to find the right program for any student seeking higher education.
+Grand Canyon University – This private Christian University offers on-campus living for students.
+Also, they have a strong online presence which helps to work adults.
+Also, with over 9 distinct colleges and 200 academic programs, it is easy to find the right program.
 Degrees include undergraduate and graduate programs as well as Ph.D. programs.

 The Phoenix metro area offers many options to home buyers.
-Whether one is looking for a home on the golf course, one on a Mountain preserve lot, waterfront or horse property, it is all here!
+Additionally, whether one is looking for a home on the golf course, one on a Mountain preserve lot, waterfront or horse property, it is all here!
 Looking for horse property, check out the Chandler, Gilbert, Queen Creek, and Maricopa areas.

-Looking for a home on the water (yes, there is lakefront property available throughout the area), check out Ahwatukee (city of Phoenix, the Ocotillo area in Chandler, lovely Val Vista Lakes, Arrowhead Lakes in Glendale, Lakeside at Ventana Lakes in Sun City, and more!
+Looking for a home on the water (yes, there are lakefront properties available throughout the area), check out Ahwatukee (city of Phoenix, the Ocotillo area in Chandler, lovely Val Vista Lakes, Arrowhead Lakes in Glendale, Lakeside at Ventana Lakes in Sun City, and more!
 To see waterfront homes, CLICK HERE.

 Golf Course Home

 Looking to live on a golf course?
-Consider Mirabel Club in Scottsdale, Gainey Ranch in Scottsdale, Grayhawk in Scottsdale, Dobson Ranch in Mesa, Shalimar Estates in Tempe, Foothills Clubwest, Phoenix (Ahwatukee) and Oakwood Golf course in Sun Lakes to name a few.
-To see golf course lots CLICK HERE.
+Consider Mirabel Club in Scottsdale, Gainey Ranch in Scottsdale, Grayhawk in Scottsdale.
+Also, there is Dobson Ranch in Mesa, Shalimar Estates in Tempe, Foothills Clubwest, Phoenix (Ahwatukee), and Oakwood Golf course in Sun Lakes to name a few.
+Additionally, to see golf course lots CLICK HERE.

-Horse property can be found in Chandler, Queen Creek, Gilbert, Mesa, Florence, Scottsdale and the town of Maricopa.
-Some horse property will have an arena, stables, barns, corral, Hotwalker or bridle paths.
-The sizes vary from less than an acre to several acres.
+Horse property is found in Chandler, Queen Creek, Gilbert, Mesa, Florence, Scottsdale, and the town of Maricopa.
+Some horse property will have an arena, stables, barns, corral, Hotwalker, or bridle paths.
+Also, the sizes vary from less than an acre to several acres.

 The Phoenix metro area has so much to offer for any lifestyle.
-Looking for cooler weather?
+Looking for cooler weather, for instance?
 From Phoenix, you are just about 3 hours away from the Snowbowl ski resort near Flagstaff, Az.
-Looking for the beach?.
-You can be in San Diego in under 6 hrs.
+Additionally, looking for the beach?.
+Also, did you know you can be in San Diego in under 6 hrs?

 Living in Phoenix provides a great outdoors lifestyle.
-The great weather year-round makes outdoor hiking, biking, golfing and entertaining an integral part of everyday life.
-The close proximity to mountains and the ocean make this the perfect place to call home!
+Also, the great weather year-round makes outdoor hiking, biking, golfing and entertaining a part of everyday life.
+Phoenix is close to mountains and the ocean.
+This makes this the perfect place to call home!